mientjan/Popup/README.md

 	});
 	// popup is centered in the middle.

-	// create a callback so when Popup.fireCallback is called in the popup this method is called. authPopup.addEvent('success', function(response){
+	// create a callback so when Popup.fireEvent('success', 'some data') is called in the popup this method is called. authPopup.addEvent('success', function(response){
 		alert('callback is called and this response is given:' + response ');
 	});